SysManSquad/sysmansquadblogdev/content/posts/2021-04-27-working-around-nps-limitations-for-aadj-windows-devices/index.md

                             <li>
                               Healthy PKI<ul>
                                 <li>
-                                  Certificate enrollment configured for the user <strong>and </strong>device via your MDM
+                                  Certificate enrollment configured for the user **and **device via your MDM
                                 </li>
                               </ul>
                             </li>